By Andy Bruce

 LONDON (Reuters) - The British economy's post-election bounce gained strength in January as services companies enjoyed the strongest influx of new orders since mid-2018, a closely watched survey showed on Wednesday.

 The IHS Markit/CIPS UK Services Purchasing Managers' Index (PMI) rose to 53.9 January, a full point higher than a preliminary reading for the month and up from 50.0 in December.

-It was the strongest reading since September 2018 and came in above all forecasts in a Reuters poll of economists that had pointed to a reading of 52.9.
+It was the strongest reading since September 2018 and higher than all forecasts in a Reuters poll of economists, which had pointed to a reading of 52.9.

-Last week, the Bank of England said it saw signs of a post-election pick-up in growth as its policymakers voted against an immediate interest rate cut to help the lacklustre economy, which slowed to a near-crawl in late 2019.
+Last week, the BoE said it saw signs of a post-election pick-up in growth as its policymakers voted against an immediate rate cut to help the economy, which slowed to a near-crawl in late 2019.

 Data company IHS Markit, which produces the PMI, stuck to its view that the economy looks on track for quarterly growth of around 0.2% at the start of this year.

 The survey showed new business in services companies grew last month at the fastest rate since June 2018.

 "The survey fuels our belief that the economy could conceivably achieve GDP growth of 0.4% quarter-on-quarter in the first quarter of 2020," Howard Archer, economist from the EY ITEM Club consultancy, said.